 It is imperative that we learn to protect our blindside.

 How do we do this when we don't know what faces us in our future?
 The answer is preparation.
 We have to learn to prepare for the unknown.
 Life is constantly throwing us curve balls.
 How are you going to act-instead of react-when the next hard or unknown situation hits?
+For instance, what would you do if:

 -You leave to go shopping and get caught up longer than you think